Icinga/icinga2/doc/17-upgrading-icinga-2.md

     2.0.2.sql  2.1.0.sql 2.2.0.sql 2.3.0.sql

-There are two new upgrade files called `2.1.0.sql`, `2.2.0.sql` and `2.3.0.sql` which must be applied incrementially to your IDO database.
+There are two new upgrade files called `2.1.0.sql`, `2.2.0.sql` and `2.3.0.sql` which must be applied incrementally to your IDO database.

 ## <a id="upgrading-postgresql-db"></a> Upgrading the PostgreSQL database